-5.0 Impact on Welsh Language - Key Issues
+6. Impact on Welsh Language - Key Issues

-5.1 Compliance of Proposed Development with LDP
+Compliance of Proposed Development with LDP

-- 5.1.1 The proposals map of the LDP identifies the application site as being within the Bodelwyddan settlement boundary.
-Indeed, Bodelwyddan is a settlement which benefits from a strategic allocation under Policy BSC5 Bodelwyddan Key Strategic Site; this is located approximately 200 metres west of the application site.
-The strategic site will deliver a mixed-use development comprising residential, employment and community uses.
-As such, the redevelopment of the site is viewed as highly appropriate and complimentary given its sustainable location at an existing hospital site within the settlement boundary, adjoining a strategic allocation to be brought forward under Policy BSC 1.
-The principle of the development is considered acceptable. - 5.1.2 Appendix 4 of the Planning and the Welsh Language SPG sets out the methodology and assessment required as part of a CLIA.
+- 6.1.1 The proposals map of the LDP identifies the application site as being within the Bodelwyddan settlement boundary.
+Bodelwyddan Is a settlement which benefits from a strategic allocation under Policy BSC5 Bodelwyddan Key Strategic Site; this is located approximately 175 metres west of the application site.
+The strategic site will deliver a development comprising medical, employment and community uses.
+As such, the redevelopment of the site is viewed as highly appropriate and complimentary given its sustainable location at an existing, underutilised are of the hospital site within the settlement boundary, adjoining a strategic allocation to be brought forward under Policy BSC 1.
+The principle of the development is considered acceptable. - Appendix 4 of the Planning and the Welsh Language SPG sets out the methodology and assessment required as part of a CLIA.
 Paragraph 2 indicates that a scoring system is employed for each question across the five community life topics.
 Relative to the degree of community impact, a score of Positive (+1), Neutral (0) or Negative (-1) is recorded.
 The SPG indicates that 'the ability to compare options is important in undertaking an assessment, guiding the assessor to the 'best' overall choice.
 The impact assessment helps to inform decisions about which topics perform better than others against the five community life issues by revealing the potential impacts.'
 Accordingly, this assessment addresses each assessment question, both within the commentary below and Assessment Questionnaire Table attached at Appendix 1.